 The prepared ingredients can be cooked or raw and kept in the fridge or freezer depending on what it is and how long you need it to last.

-The benefits to meal prepping
+The benefits of meal prepping

 There are several benefits of making your meals ahead.